About Backup center for Azure Backup and Azure Site Recovery

 Backup center provides a single unified management experience in Azure for enterprises to govern, monitor, operate, and analyze backups at scale.
+It also provides at-scale monitoring and management capabilities for Azure Site Recovery.
 So, it's consistent with Azure's native management experiences.

 In this article, you'll learn about:

 - Supported scenarios

 - Access community resources on Community Hub

 Some of the key benefits of Backup center include:

 - Single pane of glass to manage backups: Backup center is designed to function well across a large and distributed Azure environment.
 You can use Backup center to efficiently manage backups spanning multiple workload types, vaults, subscriptions, regions, and Azure Lighthouse tenants.